danbz/aesthetic-programming/2-HavingFun/Readme.md

 <a name="myfootnote10">10</a>: See p5.js random reference: https://p5js.org/reference/#/p5/random

+<a name="myfootnote11">11</a>: 'let' is introduced in ES6 (ECMAScript- scripting language specification standardization) to declare variable although 'var' is still commonly used.
+They are both used for variable declaration but the difference is that let is block scoped while var is function scoped.
+Specifically for the let case, if the same variable is declared in both global and local levels, the local value will be restricted to the specific function and won't be overridden.
+For more, see: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var and https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let

-<a name="myfootnote11">11</a>: See p5.js color reference: https://p5js.org/reference/#/p5/color
+<a name="myfootnote12">12</a>: See p5.js color reference: https://p5js.org/reference/#/p5/color

-<a name="myfootnote12">12</a>: See https://www.pngfind.com/mpng/ohwmTJ_all-the-emojis-available-on-facebook-russian-revolution/
+<a name="myfootnote13">13</a>: See https://www.pngfind.com/mpng/ohwmTJ_all-the-emojis-available-on-facebook-russian-revolution/

-<a name="myfootnote13">13</a>: See the tool p5.playground developed by Yining Shi:https://1023.io/p5-inspector/
+<a name="myfootnote14">14</a>: See the tool p5.playground developed by Yining Shi:https://1023.io/p5-inspector/

-<a name="myfootnote14">14</a>: Witt, Steve, "Chinese Characters as Ancient 'Emoji'"", *Glocal Notes*, 2015, Web, available at: https://publish.illinois.edu/iaslibrary/2015/10/21/chinese-characters/
+<a name="myfootnote15">15</a>: Witt, Steve, "Chinese Characters as Ancient 'Emoji'"", *Glocal Notes*, 2015, Web, available at: https://publish.illinois.edu/iaslibrary/2015/10/21/chinese-characters/

-<a name="myfootnote15">15</a>: Grothaus, Michael, "Women finally get a menstruation emoji", *Fastcompany*, 2019, Web, available at: https://www.fastcompany.com/90302946/women-finally-get-a-menstruation-emoji
+<a name="myfootnote16">16</a>: Grothaus, Michael, "Women finally get a menstruation emoji", *Fastcompany*, 2019, Web, available at: https://www.fastcompany.com/90302946/women-finally-get-a-menstruation-emoji

-<a name="myfootnote16">16</a>: Abidin and Gn, "Between art and application".
+<a name="myfootnote17">17</a>: Abidin and Gn, "Between art and application".